 2. A feudal society that existed long before the emergence of Medieval Europe, and yet mirrored it –

 Post 6th century BC, the Achaemenid Persian Empire society can be categorized as ‘feudal’, with the burgeoning population inside the core lands of the empire being roughly divided into three classes – the nobility (azada), the bondsmen (bandaka) and the slaves (mariaka).
-Interestingly all of these classes were officially the ‘bondsmen’ of the Great King, but the scope of hierarchical servitude among the king and his nobles only existed in concept.
+As Prof. Nick Secunda explained (in his book The Persian Army 560–330 BC), interestingly all of these classes were officially the ‘bondsmen’ of the Great King, but the scope of hierarchical servitude among the king and his nobles only existed in concept.
 In other words, the power of the king was not absolute – and as such, he had to rely on the support of the Persian aristocracy.
 In the initial days of the empire, such arrangements were practical enough for the ruling monarch.
 This was because the Persian (and Medes) nobility had a long tradition of maintaining their tribe-inspired independence and thus were quick to take slight (and even incite revolts) from any intrusive political policy of the ruler.

 The resultant hierarchy made these nobles and their large provinces (often gifted by the king) almost autonomous within the Achaemenid Persian empire.
 This, in turn, led to the emergence of a system which integrated the Persian elite at the forefront of the military.
 Excused from the perceived menial works of farming and herding, these nobles and their retinue lived lavishly in magnificent palaces, often situated in provincial estates that were guarded by private armies.
 Making use of the free time, many of them trained to be warriors, especially honing their skill in archery and horse riding.
 As Herodotus mentioned – the cohesion, national identity and martial ardor of the Achaemenid Persian Empire were rigorously maintained by its elite populace through an education and etiquette system that encouraged the customs, culture and even dresses of Persia.
 For example, the Persian boy was taken away from his father until the age of five, to be brought up and cared for by his mother and other women of the household.
 But after crossing this age threshold, the boy was once again inducted into the court for stringent military training till the age of 20, with lessons imparted on how “to ride horses, use the bow, and speak the truth.”